webpack/webpack.js.org/content/configuration/entry-context.md

   - tarang9211
 ---

-The entry object is where Webpack looks to start building the bundle.
+The entry object is where webpacklooks to start building the bundle.
 The context is an absolute string to the directory that contains the entry files.

 ## `context`